AhmadBahr/Ryde/README.md

 ## <a name="links">🔗 Links</a>

-You can find important links mentioned in the YouTube video below:
+You can find important links below:

 - <a href="https://www.nativewind.dev/quick-starts/expo" target="_blank">Expo NativeWind Setup</a>
 - <a href="https://www.nativewind.dev/v4/getting-started/typescript" target="_blank">TypeScript Support for